-▶ A too good driver never teaches the network how to solve deviations from the right track.
-Couple of harsh solutions:
+▶ A too-good driver never teaches the network how to solve deviations from the right track.
+A couple of harsh solutions:

-- ▶ A too good driver never teaches the network how to solve deviations from the right track.
-Couple of harsh solutions: - turn the learning off for a moment, deviate from the right track, then turn on the learning and let the network learn how to solve the situation.
+- ► A too-good driver never teaches the network how to solve deviations from the right track.
+A couple of harsh solutions: - turn the learning off momentarily, deviate from the right track, then turn on the learning and let the network learn how to solve the situation.

-- ▶ A too good driver never teaches the network how to solve deviations from the right track.
-Couple of harsh solutions: - turn the learning off for a moment, deviate from the right track, then turn on the learning and let the network learn how to solve the situation. - let the driver go crazy! (a bit dangerous, expensive, unreliable)
+- ▶ A too-good driver never teaches the network how to solve deviations from the right track.
+A couple of harsh solutions: - turn the learning off momentarily, deviate from the right track, then turn on the learning and let the network learn how to solve the situation. - let the driver go crazy! (a bit dangerous, expensive, unreliable)

-- ➤ A too good driver never teaches the network how to solve deviations from the right track.
-Couple of harsh solutions: - turn the learning off for a moment, deviate from the right track, then turn on the learning and let the network learn how to solve the situation. - let the driver go crazy! (a bit dangerous, expensive, unreliable) - Images are very similar (the network basically sees the road from the right lane), overfitting.
+- ▶ A too-good driver never teaches the network how to solve deviations from the right track.
+A couple of harsh solutions: - turn the learning off momentarily, deviate from the right track, then turn on the learning and let the network learn how to solve the situation. - let the driver go crazy! (a bit dangerous, expensive, unreliable) - Images are very similar (the network sees the road from the right lane), overfitting.